Wednesday, 23 February 2022

 This realization comes from being certain that Brahman is real and everything else is unreal.

-The Soul which is present in the form of consciousness is the ultimate truth or Brahman or God in truth.
+The invisible Soul, the Self, which is present in the form of consciousness, is the ultimate truth or Brahman or God in truth.
 Thus everything is God in truth nothing but God in truth.

 The Soul, the Self is present in the form of consciousness.
 Consciousness is the root element of the universe.

 From consciousness, the universe comes into existence.
 In consciousness, the universe resides.
 And into consciousness, the universe is dissolved.
-Consciousness is the parent of all that is there is.
+Consciousness is the parent of all that is there.

 There is no need to study Advaita Vedanta or Buddhism to acquire Self-knowledge or Brahma Gnana or Atma Gnana.+